-Before 1871, Germany was not yet a nation but simply an idea.
-Otto von Bismarck had a formidable task at hand.
+Before 1871, Germany was not a nation but an idea.
+Its founder, Otto von Bismarck, had a formidable task at hand.
 How would he bring thirty-nine individual states under the yoke of a single Kaiser, convincing proud Prussians, Bavarians and Rhinelanders to become Germans?
-Once united, could the young European nation wield enough power to rival the empires of Britain and France – all without destroying itself in the process?
+Once united, could theyoung European nation wield enough power to rival the empires of Britain and France – all without destroying itself in the process?